-The Red Keep was no longer anything but a burning corpse.
-Its towers, blackened and broken, rose like the teeth of a dying monster, engulfed in wildfire that kept devouring the stone with endless hunger.
-Kingās Landing no longer existed.
-And for a brief, fleeting moment... the survivors on the ship believed it was over.
+The Red Keep was nothing but a burning corpse.
+Its towers, blackened and broken, rose like the teeth of a dying monster, wrapped in wildfire that kept devouring the stone with endless hunger.
+Kingās Landing was gone.
+And for a brief, fleeting moment⦠the survivors on the ship believed it was over.

-A crack opened at the base of the fortress, deep as a bottomless wound.
-The ground growled as if the city itself were cursing its fate.
+A rift opened at the base of the keep, deep as a bottomless wound.
+The ground groaned as if the city itself were cursing its fate.
 The sea fell silent.
 And the sky⦠seemed to pull away.

-From the abyss, a sphere of green fire burst forth with monstrous violence.
-The air shattered in its wake, the sound became a sonic wave that broke the horizon.
-The blaze rose with arrogance, as if defying the gods, and then fell like a death sentence upon the coast.
+From the abyss, a ball of green fire erupted with monstrous violence.
+The air cracked in its path, the sound turning into a shockwave that tore the horizon.
+The blaze rose arrogantly, as if defying the gods, and then fell like a death sentence upon the coast.

-The impact unleashed a storm of snow, smoke, and debris.
-Nothing remained intact.
-Nothing remained standing.
-And when the dust cloud began to dissipate, unveiled by a heat that melted even the air... a silhouette emerged.
+The impact unleashed a storm of snow, smoke, and rubble.
+Nothing was left untouched.
+Nothing left standing.
+And when the dust cloud began to clear, revealed by a heat that melted even the air⦠a silhouette emerged.

 It was Drogon.